18F/handbook/_pages/how-we-work/tools/vmware-horizon.md

 title: VMware Horizon
 ---

-VMware Horizon is a VPN client that we use to connect to GSA’s intranet.
+VMware Horizon is a Windows virtual desktop client that can be used to connect to GSA’s intranet, or test something in Internet Explorer.

 ## Setup